Sexual violence, including rape, is preventable.

 North Carolina’s Department of Public Health, Injury and Violence Prevention Branch, currently funds 11 programs around the state to plan and implement sexual violence primary prevention programming in communities and on college campuses, with an emphasis on community and society level risk and protective factors for sexual violence.

-Contact Christy Croft, Prevention Education Program Manager
+Contact Chris Croft, Prevention Education Program Manager